-Agency Information - This section collects general information about the organization.
+Agency Details - This section collects general information about the organization.
 This section should be completed based on information pertaining to the non-profit applicant.
-The questions are intended to provide detailed information about the organization that will be providing the services, including agency name, address, Executive Director contact information, and UEI number.
+The questions are intended to provide detailed information about the organization that will be providing the services, including agency name, address, Executive Director contact information, UEI number, number of years in operation, agency mission statement, number of employees, and a list of the Board of Directors.